Five Incredible Colorado State Parks for RV Camping

 Located along the southern Colorado-New Mexico border, Navajo State Park is an ideal destination for those who love water sports.
 The fifteen thousand acre Navajo Reservoir is the highlight of the park, offering opportunities for boating, fishing, swimming, and wildlife viewing.
 The reservoir has two marinas for those who plan to bring their boat along.
 Around the lake and on the surrounding state park lands, visitors can find hiking and biking trails, picnicking areas, OHV riding trails, and several areas for winter sports, including cross-country skiing, snowshoeing and snowmobiling.

 For RVers, there are several excellent campgrounds, most of which are located directly on the lake.
-Carracas Campground features sites with electrical hookups, while Rosa Campground has thirty-five full hookups sites.
+Carracas Campground features sites with electrical hookups, while Rosa Campground has thirty-five full hookups sites including water, sewer and electrical hookups.
 Each can accommodate RVs up to fifty-five feet in length.
-Tiffany Campground has dry camping only for smaller RVs up to twenty-five feet, and there are several cabins on the lake for those who don’t want to camp.
+Tiffany Campground has dry camping only for smaller RVs up to twenty-five feet, and there are several cabins on the lake for those who prefer to glamp.

 2. Eleven Mile State Park